init-zhang/jarmos/README.md

-# jarmos
+# Jarmos

-CLI graphing calculator in Java
+A CLI graphing calculator I made whilst learning Java.
+It's primitive at best, with basic operations and no functions.
+It was more of a tool to learn parsing and Java.

+It supports different levels of accuracy and graph sizes.

 ## Caveats